V-Sekai/manuals/decisions/20230527-server-side-content-validation.md

-# Implement server-side content validation export followed by a sanitization service and CDN support
+# Proposed: Implement server-side content validation export followed by a sanitization service and CDN support

 ## Metadata